ravendb/docs/Documentation/5.4/Raven.Documentation.Pages/client-api/session/configuration/how-to-enable-optimistic-concurrency.python.markdown

 {WARNING: }

-* Note that the `UseOptimisticConcurrency` setting only applies to documents that have been modified by the current session.
+* Note that the `use_optimistic_concurrency` setting only applies to documents that have been modified by the current session.
-  E.g., if you load documents `users/1-A` and `users/2-A` in a session, make modifications only to `users/1-A`, and then call `SaveChanges`, the operation will succeed regardless of the optimistic concurrency setting, even if `users/2-A` has been changed by another process in the meantime.
+  E.g., if you load documents `users/1-A` and `users/2-A` in a session, make modifications only to `users/1-A`, and then call `save_changes`, the operation will succeed regardless of the optimistic concurrency setting, even if `users/2-A` has been changed by another process in the meantime.

 * However, if you modify both documents and attempt to save changes with optimistic concurrency enabled, an exception will be raised